AucaCoyan/dotfiles/Linux/README.md

 - change login shell to `nushell`
 - `gh auth login` and select browser

+## Possible problems:

+nvim `:checkhealth` clipboard not found
+In debian you can install `xclip` with:

+sudo apt-get install xclip

 ## If you are in a VirtuaBox

 You'll probably need clipboard sync, to copy and paste easily between machines